-I recently gave a full review of Assassin’s Creed Origins which was positive in some respects but overall I was left a bit underwhelmed by the game.
-I did, however, want to see if the DLC added a new layer of enjoyment to an otherwise average at best game.
+I recently wrote a full review of Assassin’s Creed Origins which was positive in some respects but overall, I was left a bit underwhelmed by the game.
+I did, however, want to see if the Assassin’s Creed Origins DLC added a new layer of enjoyment to an otherwise average at best game.

-It was even highly off the mark with their depictions of Greeks and Romans, I am not sure if the development team has been to Italy or Greece, but the depiction of them as pasty white was contemptible.
-But enough on how much the main game grated on me… to the DLC.
+It was way off the mark with their depictions of Greeks and Romans, I am not sure if the development team has been to Italy or Greece, but the depiction of them as pasty white was contemptible.
+But enough on how much the main game grated on me… to the Assassin’s Creed Origins DLC.

 The Hidden Ones